Find Cheap Life Insurance Quotes in Your Area

 - Hang gliding

 You would not be considered a high risk to insure if you want to try an activity once.
 For example, if you go skydiving for the first time this year, then a life insurance company would typically not determine you to be high-risk.
-As mentioned, the frequency of these hobbies will be a large determination for the cost of life insurance and whether a provider will accept your application.
+As mentioned, the frequency of these hobbies significantly determines the cost of life insurance and whether a provider will accept your application.

 Life Insurance Rating Categories